By Numismatica Genevensis SA ……

 75 masterworks of Greek numismatic art will cross the auction block at Numismatica Genevensis SA on December 14, 2015.
 The proceeds of this sale featuring the joint collection of Baron Lorne Thyssen-Bornemisza & Dr. Thomas S. Kaplan will be donated to the Recanati-Kaplan Foundation and the Cogito Scholarship Foundation.

 Thirty-five Years of Friendship (PDF Catalog) is the title of the auction, which will be held by Numismatica Genevensis SA at the Hotel Beau-Rivage in Geneva on December 14, 2015.
 This very special sale presents “only” 75 lots.
 Nevertheless, every single piece bears testimony to the deep friendship of two men, which they had fostered since they were young.
 Baron Lorne Thyssen-Bornemisza and Dr. Thomas S. Kaplan went to the same school.
 Both had a profound interest in history and politics.
 Since their school days, they have been hotly debating issues of global politics.

 Together they assembled the collection of Greek coins now sold by Numismatica Genevensis.
 Joining the best taste and enthusiasm they were able to create one of the most outstanding collections the market has seen in the last decades.

 As we said before, this coin type is not rare at all.
 But look at the perfection with which the die cutter has captured the figure on the coin!
-How delicately and yet meticulously he has modelled the divine body through the folds of the drapery!
+How delicately and yet meticulously he has modeled the divine body through the folds of the drapery!
 How much artistic skill becomes apparent in the tiniest details, as evidenced by the fine toes of the back foot!
-All together this is truly unparalleled.
+Altogether this is truly unparalleled.

 Therefore, it does not come as a surprise that a large number of the coins from this collection have been chosen as cover coins of major auction sales of the past.